ipozdeev/it-skills-for-research/writing-with-latex.md

 ## terminology
 For someone to be 'using LaTeX for the thesis' means to be using a special system of commands called LaTeX to set the formatting of the thesis's text.
-These commands placed here and there in the `.tex` file will be interpreted by a TeX engine to apply the formatting and produce a readable document.
+These commands placed here and there in the `.tex` file will be interpreted by a TeX compiler (aka engine) to apply the formatting and produce a readable document.
 LaTeX is not the only such system, but the most popular one.
 Similarly, there are several TeX engines to interpret the commands.

 LaTeX is what is called a *format*: a convenient collection of macros (programming instructions) written in the programming language called TeX.
 TeX has been around for years, but is a little too flexible and complex for everyday tasks, which is why people have collected many frequently used TeX macros, e.g. those that change fonts and insert hyperlinks, and bundled them together to produce LaTeX and other formats.
 Without the latter you would have to write TeX code for every piece of formatting.